hbeni/fgcom-mumble/server/Readme.server.md

 Radio Playback Bot
 ==================
-If you want to start the bot manually, you can inspect its available options with `lua fgcom-radio-playback.bot.lua -h`.
+If you want to start the bot manually, you can inspect its available options with `luajit fgcom-radio-playback.bot.lua -h`.

 The bot basically connects to the server, sets up fgcom-mumble plugin location information and broadcasts it to clients.
 It then starts to transmit the contents of an audio file in a loop until either the file is not valid anymore, deleted or the bot is manually killed.